nginxinc/docker-nginx-unprivileged/README.md

 Whilst issues and PRs are welcome, please do note that:

 1. Issues related to security vulnerabilities will be promptly closed unless they are accompanied by a solid reasoning as to why the vulnerability poses a real security threat to this image.
-Check out the [`SECURITY`](https://github.com/nginxinc/docker-nginx-unprivileged/blob/main/SECURITY.md) doc for more details.
+Check out the [`security documentation`](/SECURITY.md) for more details.
 2. These images are unprivileged ports of the upstream [Docker NGINX](https://github.com/nginxinc/docker-nginx) images.
 Any changes that do not specifically involve the changes made to run NGINX on an unprivileged system should be reported in the [Docker NGINX](https://github.com/nginxinc/docker-nginx) upstream repo.
 They will not get addressed here.
 3. Following from 2., base images (e.g. Alpine x.x or Debian x) in the [Docker NGINX](https://github.com/nginxinc/docker-nginx) upstream repo get updated when a new version of NGINX is released, never within the same release version.
 Similarly, new NGINX releases usually make their way to the [Docker NGINX](https://github.com/nginxinc/docker-nginx) image a couple days after their standard release.
 Please refrain from opening an issue or PR here if the upstream repo hasn't been updated -- it will be closed.